satellite-image-deep-learning/techniques/README.md

 * [Self-Supervised-Learner by spaceml-org](https://github.com/spaceml-org/Self-Supervised-Learner) -> train a classifier with fewer labeled examples needed using self-supervised learning, example applied to UC Merced land use dataset
 * [Tensorflow similarity](https://github.com/tensorflow/similarity) -> offers state-of-the-art algorithms for metric learning and all the necessary components to research, train, evaluate, and serve similarity-based models
 * [deepsentinel](https://github.com/Lkruitwagen/deepsentinel) -> a sentinel-1 and -2 self-supervised sensor fusion model for general purpose semantic embedding
+* [Semi-supervised learning in satellite image classification](https://medium.com/sentinel-hub/semi-supervised-learning-in-satellite-image-classification-e0874a76fc61) -> experimenting with MixMatch and the EuroSAT data set

 ## Active learning
 Supervised deep learning techniques typically require a huge number of labelled examples for form a training dataset.
 However labelling at scale take significant time, expertise and resources.
 Active learning techniques aim to reduce the total amount of annotation that needs to be performed by selecting the most useful images to label from a large pool of unlabelled examples, thus reducing the time to generate training datasets.
 These processes may be referred to as [Human-in-the-Loop Machine Learning](https://medium.com/pytorch/https-medium-com-robert-munro-active-learning-with-pytorch-2f3ee8ebec)